-With a strong fishing tradition, you know the seafood is going to be fresh and delicious.
+With a strong fishing tradition, you know the seafood in Piran is going to be fresh and delicious.
 In fact, when we stopped for lunch in a hidden plaza draped in fig trees, a fisherman came to deliver the fish fresh off his boat.
-Fish any way, mussels, octopus and stuffed calamari – the combinations are endless so choose your fill.
+Fish, mussels, octopus and stuffed calamari – the combinations are endless so choose your fill.

 Be sure to make it your last stop though because once you’ve gorged on the fruits of the sea and washed it down with a chilled glass of white, there is no way you’ll want to be walking anywhere else.

 Fitting with the laid-back vibes of this seaside town, watching the languid comings and goings of tiny fishing boats in the harbour transports you back to a simpler time.
 Leathery faced men untangle ropes and handle their catch as their boats bob two and fro beneath them.

 Around the bend well-dressed ladies returning from church and settle into their favourite restaurants for lunch.
 Walk the length of the promenade beside the sea and see what you find.